-In summary, a "smart" grid, or grid 2.0, will reduce significant capital deployment requirements from utilities, while delivering additional grid services, including voltage and frequency regulation, spinning reserve, and solar self-consumption or time shifting, and standardization of intermittent renewable generation.
+In summary, a "smart" grid, or grid 2.0, will reduce significant capital deployment requirements from utilities, while delivering additional grid services, including voltage and frequency regulation, spinning reserve, and solar self-consumption or time shifting, and critically, the standardization of intermittent renewable generation at the edge of the grid.
 From the consumer perspective, residential and small commercial hosts will benefit from electricity savings, reduced cost volatility, backup power, and additional forms of compensation from the aggregator or fleet owner by participation in VPPs (allowing the utility operator access to the host system from time to time).
 Management believes that utility and VPP engagement will drive mass adoption, as intelligent grid infrastructure is required to support on-going electrification across aging infrastructure.